EJEHardenberg/timecatcher/readme.md

 the location of the starting as well as the ending file.
 The difference between these two files (and any pause files)  is used to calculate any information about the task at all.

+You can edit the information files as much as you'd like so long as you don't remove the task name as the first line of the file.
+If you want to be able to enjoy the view --all command then don't mess with the first line of the .info files.
+If you don't like the .tc directory being in your home directory, then you'll have to modify the source.